St. Augustine on the Literal Meaning of Genesis

 This passage above gets me thinking about these things again.
 The passage quoted above is from Steven’s address to the Jewish leaders who had him stoned after calling them stiff-necked like their ancestors in the desert (among other things).

-Steven recited the Jewish history to them, including the Ark of the Covenant that was created for the Ten Commandments and Tent of Meeting that was carried through the desert.
+Steven recited the Jewish history to them, including the Ark of the Covenant that was created to hold the Ten Commandments and the Tent of Meeting that was carried through the desert and set up where they stopped as a place for God’s “presence” to “dwell” among them.
 The Tabernacle with the Ark of the Covenant became the inner sanctum of the Tent of Meeting.
 These structures the people carried with them became the place they would meet with God.

 David desired to build God a home, a permanent place for the Ark of the Covenant and Tabernacle, and Solomon accomplished David’s dream.
 David knew, however, that God does not live in a temple made by human hands.
-Solomon, David’s son who built the Temple, acknowledged this when he dedicated the Temple:
+Solomon, David’s son who built the Temple, acknowledged the same thing when he dedicated the Temple:

 “But will God really dwell on earth?
 The heavens, even the highest heaven, cannot contain you.
 How much less this temple I have built!